louisgthier/cartpole-rl-enhancement/README.md

    - Possible extensions.
    - Potential shortcomings.
 4. **Task 4 (Bonus):** Propose and, optionally, implement a new reward function reflecting energy/effort consumption, and analyze its effects.
-5. **Curriculum Learning & Temperature Scheduling:** Adjust rewards dynamically based on training phases and use temperature-scaled softmax to balance exploration and exploitation.

 ## Environment Description